Osiris-Team/Dyml/README.md

 </details>
 <details>
   <summary>What does save() do?</summary>
-It overwrites the yaml file with your added values.
+It overwrites the yaml file with your added modules.
 This means that anything, that was not added by the add() method won't be saved to the file.
 </details>
 </div>